 The Freedom Industries site was operating under state DEP permit that mandated groundwater protection and spill prevention measures, but agency officials have said they now believe they need more specific authority to avoid a repeat of the Elk River spill.

-Republican senators objected that the measure was being moved too quickly, after it was approved Wednesday by the Senate Natural Resources Committee and Thursday by the Senate Judiciary Committee.
+Republican senators objected that the measure was being moved too quickly, after it was approved on Wednesday by the Senate Natural Resources Committee and on Thursday by the Senate Judiciary Committee.